 Thankfully, thousands of women and children have escaped the guillotine of good intentions through a simple ultrasound, or gift of emotional support and perspective, impossible to young people’s undeveloped brains and inexperienced souls.
 The generous and free time and materials of James 1 believers who realize that the orphan and the widow must be helped, rather than killed.

 But ethical and theological ambiguities abound.
 Many will support fetal dismemberment because we don’t know if the unborn have souls yet, or because nature itself sometimes aborts, or because their theory of government does not include protection of the weak, but rather, punishment of the strong.
 Because there is a moral gray area, then all must be permitted.
 Who can know what is right?
 Judge not or I will judge you.
 Discern not or I will berate you.

 They have forgotten Dred Scott, a non-person without the rights or protections of citizenship.
 Though 3/5 of a person for census’ sake, 0/5 of a person for the right to life, liberty, or property.
 Merely the property of another.
 An economic reality to be dispensed with.
 They have forgotten the dismemberment and strangling of black non-persons in our own country.
 They have forgotten the cost of ridding ourselves of slavery, thinking that the blood of the slain does not cry out against them and demand justice from God.

 “We are just!” they cry.
 “We are defenders of the weak!” they plead.
 “We have cast out demons in your name!” they testify.
-“Christians are monsters!” they siren.
+“Christians are monsters!” they complain.
 When their deceptions are made clear, there will be weeping and gnashing of teeth.
 There will be self-cursing and God hatred.
 They will snarl like vampires in the light, drunk on the blood of the innocents, unable to change, but able only to participate in their own destruction.
 And yet they will defend themselves up to that day.